andreykaipov/http-flooder/README.md

 the above flood, we'll get an average TTxB of about 4xms, not quite 25ms (the average of 0ms and 50ms) less than the 51ms TTFxB above.
 In fact, the delta between the TTLB and TTFB seems to increase if there's no delay interval!
-Since the delay is just implemented as a sleep, it's likely the dummy API can dedicate CPU cycles from the sleeping goroutines to actually accepting more concurrent requests at once, therefore increasing TTFB, but decreasing its relative TTLB.
+Since the delay is just implemented as a sleep, the most likely explanation is the OS is dedicating the CPU cycles from the sleeping goroutines to accepting more concurrent connections instead.
+This delay increases TTFB, but decreases the relative TTLB.
 Very cool!

 ## TODO